Divyanshu-RS/Realtime_Weather-Website/README.md

 <li>Geolocation API: Browser's geolocation API for fetching the user's location.</li>
 <li>Weather Icons and Graphics: Custom icons and graphics used to visually represent weather conditions on the application.</li>
 </ul>

+# Contributing
+Contributions are welcome!
+If you have any suggestions or find any bugs, please open an issue or submit a pull request.